Dortmund Stadthaus station

 Dortmund Stadthaus station is an important railway station of the inner city of Dortmund in the German state of North Rhine-Westphalia.
 It is located in the inner city at the junction of Ruhrallee (B54) and Märkischen Straße, near the Stadthaus, a municipal office building.
 It is classified by Deutsche Bahn as a category 5 station.
-The above-ground section of the station is served by Rhine-Ruhr S-Bahn line S 4 and the underground section is served by lines U41, U45, U47 and U49 of the Dortmund Stadtbahn.
+The above-ground section of the station is served by line S4 of the Rhine-Ruhr S-Bahn, and the underground section is served by lines U41, U45, U47 and U49 of the Dortmund Stadtbahn.

-Significance
+Service

-Line S4 runs in the east-west direction from Unna to Dortmund-Luetgendortmund on above ground tracks through the station.
+Line S4 runs in the east–west direction from Unna to Dortmund-Luetgendortmund on above ground tracks through the station.
 The platforms are accessible by stairs and lifts.
-The underground section is served by lines U41, U45, U47 and U49, which run in a north-south direction.
-In addition, bus route 444 operated by the municipal bus company, Dortmunder Stadtwerke (DSW21), stops in front of the station, connecting to Dortmund Hauptbahnhof and the Hohensyburg Casino at Syburg each hour.
+The underground section is served by lines U41, U45, U47 and U49, which run in a north–south direction.
+In addition, bus route 444, operated by the municipal public transport company, Dortmunder Stadtwerke (DSW21), stops in front of the station, connecting to Dortmund Hauptbahnhof and the Hohensyburg Casino at Syburg each hour.